jovian-explorer/oldgitt/academic-cv.md

 - Gaia Symposium: DR3 And Beyond by Indian Institute of Astrophysics, Bangalore
 - Solar Physics High Energy Research (SPHERE) workshop 2022 by University of Colorado, Boulder.
 - Exoplanet Research Workshop by MIT, Cambridge
+- 33rd IUPAP Conference on Computational Physics by University of Texas.

 <h3 align="left">
 Talks and presentations: